 Standard Operating Procedures – A complete guide! – Format & Writing Style

-This slice goes hand in hand with the previous subject of 'Audience and Authors' to really get to the details of how the SOP will be written, and how it will look and feel to get the message across in the best possible way.
+This slice goes hand in hand with the previous subject of 'Audience and Authors' to really get to the details of how the SOP will be written.
+Consider how to format the SOP by thinking about how it will look and feel.
+Your aim is to get the message across in the best possible way.

 Tired of reminding staff to read your company policies?